Skip to main content

 One thing the building offers the region is access to conference rooms, which are available to members (and nonmembers) for business-related events.
 There is an executive board room for gatherings of about 30; a 15-seat conference room sponsored by First National Bank; and a 400-seat conference room sponsored by Centra Health, which can be broken down into smaller spaces.
 There is also work being completed on a non-traditional conference room with a long table in a warming kitchen—also sometimes called a finishing kitchen, these areas can heat up food that has been prepared elsewhere without having to have all the permits of a commercial kitchen—since sometimes ideas sometimes flow more freely in a casual environment.

 In a second design phase, there will be a focus on reaching outside the building.
 Tucked behind the corner of Fifth Street and Rivermont Avenue, the lot has sweeping views of downtown Lynchburg, along with green space that the Alliance hopes to transform into a meandering, terraced entrance.
 Also planned: the addition of showers, so members can have a meeting, go for a run, and still come back for a conference looking professional.
-You can also have vending machines brisbane in the area so the members won’t have to go outside to buy a drink.

 Overall, the goal is to give members a place to feel at home away from their offices, so they can continue to work while making connections in meaningful ways with other members and, ultimately, learning from one another and making the region better and stronger.
-In times of financial difficulty, it’s important for members to understand the value of seeking business recovery and insolvency UK advice to navigate challenges and ensure continued growth and success for both individuals and the community as a whole.

 “The region’s premier business organization is now in a facility and location that represents our thriving, innovative and collaborative business community,” says the Alliance’s CEO Lucas.
 “In this region, success is simple, and the Alliance headquarters shepherds into our region an era of growth and opportunity.”